 GPT-5.1 Thinking represents the heavy-duty option, dynamically adjusting computational effort based on problem complexity.
 Simple queries get near-instant responses, while complex architectural challenges receive deep analytical processing.

-The killer feature?
-Adaptive reasoning.
-The model automatically determines how much "thinking time" to invest in each task.
-Ask about a syntax error, and you get an answer in milliseconds.
-Request a complete system refactor, and it dedicates serious compute power to the problem.
+Adaptive reasoning automatically determines how much "thinking time" to invest in each task.
+Ask about a syntax error - millisecond response.
+Request a complete system refactor - serious compute power dedicated to the problem.

 Claude Sonnet 4.5: The Precision Specialist